ileskaa/ileskaa/README.md

 ### Welcome to my Github!
+I didn't learn programming at school; I taught myself to do it.
+That how much I love coding.

+Let's dive right in.
+I currently speak the following languages:
+- Python
+- HTML, CSS, and Javascript
+- PHP
+- VBA
+- SQL

+And I'm always eager to learn new ones.

-You'll find below a list of project I've worked on.
+You'll find below a list of projects I've worked on.

 ## Web development
 #### Projects I've worked on:
 - For Christmas 2021, I created an online advent calendar for a group of friends.
 The idea was to share a little something every day.
    - Page link: https://ileskaa.github.io/advent-calendar/
    - Link to the Github repository: https://github.com/ileskaa/advent-calendar
-- I created a flashcar
+- I created a flashcard app
 - I contributed to the creation of the webpage of the Polanie polish folk dance group, of which I was a member while living in Luxembourg.
    - Page link: https://polanie.lu/